Becca Stevens: Early life and education

-Stevens was born in Winston-Salem, North Carolina as the youngest of three children to William Stevens, a composer known for sacred choral music, and Carolyn Dorff, a singer trained in opera and musical theater.
-During her childhood she performed and toured regionally with her brother, sister, and parents in her family's children's music group, the Tune Mammals.
-When she was ten years old, she and her mother starred in a year-long national tour of the musical The Secret Garden.
+Stevens was born in Winston-Salem, North Carolina, the youngest of three children of William Stevens, a composer of religious choral music, and Carolyn Dorff, a singer.
+As a child Stevens performed and toured in her family's children's music group, the Tune Mammals.
+When she was ten years old she and her mother starred in a year-long national tour of the musical The Secret Garden.
 After her parents' separation she attended the Peddie School in New Jersey for 9th and 10th grades.
 She finished high school at the North Carolina School of the Arts, where she studied classical guitar; at this time she also sang in her brother's jazz rock band, Gomachi.
-After high school she spent a year working with Gomachi before attending college at The New School for Jazz and Contemporary Music in New York City, where she received a degree in vocal jazz and composition.
+After high school she spent a year with Gomachi before attending college at The New School for Jazz and Contemporary Music in New York City, where she received a degree in vocal jazz and composition.